UmbraSpaceIndustries/MKS/README.md

 ### Download Link

-You can download the current version of MKS (as well as the old 0.17 version, and other USI offerings) from  [Dropbox](https://www.dropbox.com/sh/1fsuzvl35s2gppt/AAD8kNgBm6rO9m4paXmwuqA0a)
+You can download the current version of MKS from  [Dropbox](https://www.dropbox.com/sh/1fsuzvl35s2gppt/AAD8kNgBm6rO9m4paXmwuqA0a).
+Note that for the sake of my own sanity, 0.17 and prior versions are no longer supported.

 ### License